murkl/arch-os/runtime/README.md

-`description` and `run` are two different things and a tree needs both once a release holds several: one is what the program *is*, read on the page that asks which to open; the other is what one *run* of it is called, read wherever the interface says what is happening — the row that starts it, the last warning, the clock while it runs.
+`description` and `run` are two different things and a tree needs both once a release holds several: one is what the program *is*, read on the page that asks which to open; the other is what one *run* of it is called, read wherever the interface says what is happening: the row that starts it, the last warning, the clock while it runs.
 A tree that names no run is an installation as far as the runtime is concerned, which is right for one kind of tree and wrong for the rest.